Matt-J-Jones/CV/README.md

 ## Matt Jones

-I am a career changer with seven years of experience in project management, currently transitioning to a software development career.
-My proudest achievement is self-teaching programming skills that earned me acceptance into a Master's level program in Game Design, providing a strong foundation in coding and development principles.

-What excites me most about technology is its limitless potential for innovation, especially in game development and AI.
+I am a junior software developer transitioning from a background in engineering project management, with over seven years of experience.

+[SOMETHING ELSE]

 I am thrilled about the opportunity to leverage my skills and experience to create meaningful technology that positively impacts people's lives.

 ## Projects